igrishaev/remus/README.md

 ## Encoding issues

-All the `parse-...` functions mentioned above take additional ROME-related options.
+All the `parse-<something>` functions mentioned above take additional ROME-related options.
 Use them to solve XML-decoding issues when dealing with weird or non-set HTTP headers.
 ROME's got a solid algorithm to guess encoding, but sometimes it might need your help.

 At the moment, `Remus` supports `:lenient` and `:encoding` options.
 The first one indicates if ROME should try to guess encoding in case of XML parsing